ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * `Channel` sets the VTX channel, the options are `1, 2, 3, 4, 5, 6, 7 & 8` which are the standard channels in the above bands.

 * `Pwr Lvl` sets the VTX power by index, the options are `-, 1, 2, 3, 4, 5, 6, 7, & 8` which are the power levels that your VTX can do.
 Refer to your VTX table settings on the flight controller for the exact power levels.
-For example a VTX may have 1 = 25mW, 2 = 100mwW, 3 = 200mW, 4 = 500mW.
+For example a VTX may have 1 = 25mW, 2 = 100mW, 3 = 200mW, 4 = 500mW.

-* `Pitmode` the options are `On & Off` which allow you to quickly switch into or out of pitmode
+* `Pitmode` the options are `On & Off` which allow you to quickly switch into or out of pit mode

 * Finally pressing the `[Send VTX]` button sends the configured settings to the receiver and on to the VTX.
 These settings are also sent every time a connection is established.